filipsnastins/consumer-driven-contract-testing-with-pact/README.md

 [Pact documentation - CI/CD setup guide](https://docs.pact.io/pact_nirvana).

-The Pact guide covers more than just configuring Pact in the CI/CD pipeline, but first getting the team aligned on the process of Contract Testing, and getting started with the simplest and non-intrusive setup that will let you evaluate if Contract Testing and Pact are a good fit for your project.
+The Pact guide covers more than just configuring Pact in the CI/CD pipeline, but first getting the team aligned on the process of contract testing, and getting started with the simplest and non-intrusive setup that will let you evaluate if contract testing and Pact are a good fit for your project.

-Since Contract Testing is a collaboration technique, it's important to get the team on board first, before introducing mandatory blocking steps to the deployment pipeline.
+Since contract testing is a collaboration technique, it's important to get the team on board first, before introducing mandatory blocking steps to the deployment pipeline.

 > Contracts are not a replacement for good communication between or within teams.